 What are the consequences of not paying my rent?

-- In addition to a court order giving the landlord the right to regain possession of your apartment, the judge will order that you pay rent through the end of the lease or until the landlord finds a replacement tenant.
+- – In addition to the court order giving the landlord the right to regain possession of your apartment, the judge will order that you pay rent through the end of the lease or until the landlord finds a replacement tenant.

-- You and all of your roommates who are on the lease and signed it are jointly and severally liable.
+- – You and all your roommates who are on the lease and signed it are jointly and severally liable.

-- Joint and several liability also means that the landlord would name all of the tenants and their guarantors in any lawsuit for nonpayment of rent or damage to the apartment or for eviction.
+- – Joint and several liability also means that the lead lord would name all of the tenants and their guarantors in any lawsuit for nonpayment of rent or damage to the apartment or for eviction.